Wisdom March 2011 Issue

 Also, on the very day, a collection of dry food was sent to Japan to feed about 10,000 people in the disaster area.

 Finally, a recording of Dharma Master`s chanting of the Great Compassion Mantra, with his spiritual instructions about the chanting and its benefits – translated into Japanese – was made in by followers in mainland China.
 Ten thousand copies of this CD will be donated to people in the stricken areas for spritual comfort and help.

 Jan Chozen Bays, sent the following letter to her teacher, Shodo Harada Roshi, in Japan:

 As the unbelievable pictures come in on our computer screens, our hearts are filled with sadness and prayers for those tens of thousands who have died, those who are injured and those who grieve.
+It’s horrible thinking about the many lives that have been lost through the hands of others.
+You could even categorize these events as wrongful deaths, and in any other situation, the families and friends of those left behind would be looking for a personal injury lawyer to help them receive the compensation they deserve, (click here for more information).
+But in an incident of this magnitude, I don’t think it’ll happen.
+We can’t even begin to imagine what it must feel like.
 An entire nation turned upside down.
-What can we say?
+What else can we say?

 In ancient times, entire villages were wiped out by earthquake and tsunami.
 Maybe only the few people who survived could tell about it and remember it.
 But now we all can see it, the ferocious power of nature, of the sea.
 Those huge waves carrying away a vast jumble of tens of thousands of cars, houses, trucks, boats, greenhouses, human bodies, buses, all the accumulated human junk and treasures, grandmothers, babies, even an entire University.
 We will never forget it.